hnicke/sodalite/docs/sodalite.1.md

 OPERATE mode
 ------------
 The `OPERATE` mode allows for convenient file manipulation.
+While in operate mode, the frame is displayed in red.

 **yank (`y`)**